Darshan-Baligeri/house_price_prediction_fs/Readme.md

 - **Home Page**: A welcoming page with basic information about the application.
 - **Prediction Form**: Users can input various property details like area, number of rooms, and more.
 - **Price Prediction**: After filling in the form, the system calculates and displays the predicted house price.
-- **Responsive Design**: The interface is responsive, meaning it adjusts seamlessly across devices like desktops, tablets, and smartphones.
+- **Responsive Design**: The interface adjusts seamlessly across devices like desktops, tablets, and smartphones.

 ---